rkejriw/cse15l-lab-reports/LabReport3.md

 ./chapter-8.txt
 ./chapter-9.txt
 ```
 * In Example 1, `find -iname "C*P*.txt"` is searching for all the files ending in `txt` in `911report` that have 'C' and 'P' in them.
-Here, we can clearly see that `-iname` is not case sensitive as we have given in the command of capital C and P however `chapter` has lowercased letters.
+Here, we can clearly see that `-iname` is not case sensitive as we have given in the command of upper case C and P however `chapter` has lowercased letters.

 Example 2:
 ```